sirrice/sirrice.github.io/researchmodel.md

 * Identifying an idea where `P(good | paper) → 1` is very very hard
 * This *must be nurtured and encouraged.*
-* Accept that “good” can have many definitions.
+* Accept that _good_ can have many definitions.
 Some arguments for the liberal arts degree is to pick meaningful definitions of _good_.

 Vision